-Current Year: Recycling tonnage is up due to adding in new partners who previously were not providing recycling material to the City in prior years.
-Along with the recovery of the economy by filling vacant homes.
-Peak year is N/A because the current fiscal year is the peak year for August data.
-Current cumulative data displayed crosses two fiscal years: FY2014-15 (June 2015), and FY2015-16 (July - August 2015).
-July is the first month of the new FY and thus "resets" the current year-to-date (CYTD) count.
+Current Year: Recycling tonnage is up due to adding in new partners who previously were not providing recycling material to the City in prior years as well as the filling of vacant homes resulting from the recovery of the economy.
+Peak year is N/A because the current fiscal year is the peak year for October data.